riceissa/issarice.com/drafts/spaced-repetition.md

 in my experience, orphan cards (when you _realize_ that a card is an orphan) are a signal to you that you _can_ add more cards surrounding it, to strengthen that topic.

+for some results in analysis, i haven't bothered to even put in fragments. for these, it is extremely easy to just forget _everything_ about it. on the other hand, if i enter an "orphan" card about this topic, it will basically nag me to come and enter in more related cards!
+So i think this is a sense in which orphan cards are good.

+specific example: i didn't enter in many cards about things like denseness of reals. and now, i don't remember the exact statement (does it work for any interval?), i don't remember the proof (something something use the version for rationals or use archimedean?). and i don't even have anything about this in anki, so if i don't take action from randomly remembering this topic, i won't be nagged about it.